In a nutshell

 Portobello Road Market

-Is the Portobello Road Market worth it?
+Is Portobello Road Market worth it?

 Greenwich Market